 Shopping in SoHo

 One of my favorite parts of the city!
-SoHo is the trendiest spot in the city with designer shops, cool eateries, cobblestone streets, and its iconic cast-iron facades.
+SoHo is the trendiest spot in the city with designer shops, cool eateries, cobblestone streets, and iconic cast-iron facades.
 One of the main things to do in Soho is shopping but it’s a destination for foodies as well.
 Make sure to check out Dominique Ansel’s bakery for frozen hot chocolate, Felix Roasting Co the most aesthetically pleasing coffee shop, and delicious coffee, and Balthazar for celebrity sightings.

 Head to Chinatown for Dumplings